-2021 Equity Grants.
-The Compensation Committee granted our NEOs equity compensation in early 2021 in the form of stock options and RSUs, consistent with our compensation philosophy that our NEOs should have a significant proportion of their total compensation tied to our performance, to encourage retention, and to align their long-term compensation with the interests of our stockholders.
+2022 Equity Grants.
+The Compensation Committee granted our NEOs equity compensation in the first quarter of 2022 in the form of stock options and RSUs, consistent with our compensation philosophy that our NEOs should have a significant proportion of their total compensation tied to our performance, to encourage retention, and to align their long-term compensation with the interests of our stockholders.
 The Compensation Committee felt that providing equity opportunities for our NEOs with an equity mix that included RSUs would balance alignment of executives with stockholder growth and support retention during a multi-year product development and commercial cycle.
-The stock options awarded in 2021 have an exercise price above our current trading price, which the Compensation Committee views as a naturally occurring performance-based outcome.
-The NEO's equity grants were approved in early 2021, and reflected both the Compensation Committee's review of individual performance; achievement of the Company's corporate goals, including advancing our research and clinical pipelines and financial performance; and a market analysis of competitive compensation of based on our 2020 and 2021 peer groups.
-Our Compensation Committee strives to design a compensation program that is tied directly to performance and generally aligned with market practices.
-Accordingly, the target value of our NEO's equity grants approved in early 2022 is lower as the Compensation Committee again took into consideration our market capitalization, among other factors, at the time of grant.
+The stock options awarded in 2022 have an exercise price above our current trading price, which the Compensation Committee views as a naturally occurring performance-based outcome.
+The NEO's equity grants were approved in early 2022 and reflected both the Compensation Committee's review of individual performance; achievement of the Company's objectives, including advancing our research and clinical pipelines and financial performance; and a market analysis of competitive compensation based on our 2022 Peer Group.
+Our Compensation Committee strives to maintain a compensation program that is tied to performance and generally aligned with market practices.